The next stage of the Sequential Pro 2 synthesizer

 I think many a polyphonic synth owner would be better served by the Pro 2.
 If you are not a pianist or a keyboard wizard in need of 88 weighted keys and unlimited voices, the 4 note polyphony on the Pro 2 may be for you.
 Yes, I said polyphony.
 The Sequential specifications say “true 4-voice paraphonic mode with individually-gated envelopes per oscillator”.

-I’ve hear some say, the Pro 2 is just a single voice of the Prophet 12, which is only half true.
+I’ve seen some people say, the Pro 2 is just a single voice of the Prophet 12, which is not true.
 The Pro 2 does much more with its 4 oscillators than any 4 oscillators on Prophet 12 could dream of.
-If you had 12 voices of 48 oscillators Pro 2, whoa baby!
-If you are doing bass, leads, sequences, sound effects, etc. this could be a much more satisfying synth for you than any polyphonic.
+If you had the 12×4 voices, in other words 48 oscillators Pro 2 style, whoa baby!
+If you are doing bass, leads, sequences, sound effects, AND 4 note chords, etc. this could be a much more satisfying synth for you than many polyphonics.

 I am not negative on the Prophet 12, or other polys, but do your homework.
 It is not unheard of for people to exchange a P12 for a Pro 2 and be much more satisfied.

 One thing I really like about the Pro 2 is not only do most functions have knobs or buttons, but there is an easy to read screen to see exactly what your parameters are set to.
 There is almost no menu diving.
 It’s all right there with 4 upper knobs and 4 lower buttons instantly assigned to the task at hand.
 The screen controls line up with the screen readout.
-You might flip through some tabs with the lower buttons and adjust the parameters with the upper knobs or the original control elsewhere on the synth.
+You might flip through some tabs with the lower buttons and adjust the parameters with the upper knobs or use the original control elsewhere on the synth.